ggldnl/Hexapod-Simulation/README.md

   - phase (relative timing of the movement in a period);
   - duty cycle (proportion of time de movement lasts);

   Since no high-level controller is involved, I set the range of motion of each joint to [-90, 90] degs.
 The signals are centered at 0 and have values in range [-1, 1].
-They get mapped a range in [-90, 90] defined by the amplitude with no way of changing the center of the interval.
+They get mapped in a range belonging to [-90, 90] defined by the amplitude with no way of changing the center of the interval.
 This is a problem if we need the output joint value to have a different range (e.g. legs not parallel -> coxas will need different ranges to produce coordinated motion).
 For this reason I introduced another parameter for the signal generation:
   - vertical shift (center of the signal);

   In my opinion, while there are undoubtedly advantages to using this approach (as described in the paper), this control strategy is difficult to use and adapt and I think other approaches might worth exploring.